trustbloc/trustbloc-did-method/docs/overview/trustbloc-did-method.md

 When adding a stakeholder to a consortium:
  - The stakeholder is added to the underlying ledger
  - The stakeholder deploys its own ledger peers and sidetree peers
- - The stakeholder creates a `did:bloc` DID and DID doc on the ledger, using one of its sidetree endpoints.
+ - The stakeholder creates a `did:trustbloc` DID and DID doc on the ledger, using one of its sidetree endpoints.
- - The stakeholder constructs the configuration that will go in `[stakeholder domain]/.well-known/did-bloc/`, and deploys the configuration to that domain.
+ - The stakeholder constructs the configuration that will go in `[stakeholder domain]/.well-known/did-trustbloc/`, and deploys the configuration to that domain.
  - The consortium pushes an update which adds the new stakeholder to the stakeholder list.
 This update is signed by M of the stakeholders that were already members of the consortium - it is not signed by the new stakeholder.

 When removing a stakeholder from a consortium:
  - The consortium config pushes an update which removes the stakeholder from the consortium config list.
  - The stakeholder is removed from the ledger
- - Permission to change the stakeholder's did:bloc DID doc is revoked, meaning the DID doc will stay unchanged, allowing consortium history to be verified against this DID doc.
+ - Permission to change the stakeholder's did:trustbloc DID doc is revoked, meaning the DID doc will stay unchanged, allowing consortium history to be verified against this DID doc.

 TODO: Removals should probably require greater consent among the stakeholders than other operations.